WJGV-CD

-WJGV-CD, virtual channel 48 (UHF digital channel 25), is a low-powered, Class A religious independent television station licensed to Palatka, Florida, United States.
+WJGV-CD (channel 48) is a low-power, Class A religious independent television station in Palatka, Florida, United States.
 The station is owned by the Pentecostal Revival Association.
 WJGV-CD's studios are located on SR 19 in Palatka, and its transmitter is located southwest of the city.

 History

 A construction permit was granted for W49AW on February 23, 1989.
 The station signed on the air on March 19, 1992.
 It changed its callsign to WJGV-LP in 1995, then flash-cut to digital as WJGV-CD on channel 48 in 2009.
 The station moved to channel 25 in 2011.

-Digital channels
+Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: